 If I get sick with COVID-19, is paid sick leave available to me?

 Yes, in the form of tax credits.
-Under the FFCRA, independent contractors and self-employed individuals who must self-isolate or are diagnosed with COVID-19 are now able to claim a tax credit for two weeks of sick leave.
-The tax credit is refundable and creditable against income and self-employment taxes, and will be claimed on the individual’s Form 1040 for the 2020 tax year.
+Under the FFCRA, independent contractors and self-employed individuals who must self-isolate or are diagnosed with COVID-19 were able to claim a tax credit for two weeks of sick leave.
+The tax credit, which has been extended through September 30, 2021, is refundable and creditable against income and self-employment taxes, and will be claimed on the individual’s Form 1040.
+Note that the American Rescue Plan Act has expanded paid sick and family leave to include leave taken to get a COVID-19 vaccine or to recover from an injury, disability, illness, or condition related to receiving a COVID-19 vaccine.
 More information about these tax credits can be found here: https://www.irs.gov/newsroom/covid-19-related-tax-credits-special-issues-for-employees-and-additional-questions-faqs#specific.
-CARES Act II extended this tax credit for leaves through March 31, 2021.

 What if I need to care for an ill family member or a child whose school or daycare has closed?